AstunTechnology/datadiscoverabilityguidance/docs/source/workflow.rst

 In your non-spatial record, use the **Associated resourcses** wizard in the top right and click **+Add**.
 From the list of options, choose **Link an online resource**.

-In the **metadata file store** section to the right, click the green **+Choose or drop resource here** button to navigate to your CSV file.
-Once it is uploaded select it from the list so that some of the options in the boxes on the left are auto-completed for you.
+In the **Metadata file store** section to the right, click the **+Choose or drop resource here** button to navigate to your CSV file.
+Once it is uploaded, select it from the list so that some of the options on the left (like the URL and Resource name) are auto-completed for you.

 Fill in a description, and choose **Download** from the list of functions.
 You can leave the **Application profile** section blank.

-Finally click the green **Add online resource** button.
+Finally, click the green **Add online resource** button.

 |Attach file to record|